4lejandrito/react-guitar/README.md

 import React from 'react'
 import { render } from 'react-dom'
-import Guitar from 'react-guitar' import { standard } from 'guitar-tunings' import useSound from 'react-guitar-sound' import E2 from 'react-guitar-sound/resources/E2.mp3' import D3 from 'react-guitar-sound/resources/D3.mp3'
+import Guitar from 'react-guitar' import { standard } from 'react-guitar-tunings' import useSound from 'react-guitar-sound' import E2 from 'react-guitar-sound/resources/E2.mp3' import D3 from 'react-guitar-sound/resources/D3.mp3'